Grant Thornton IBR donation to UNICEF climbs over $330,000

-Grant Thornton this week donated US$60,000 to UNICEF, the leading children's organisation, as part of its ongoing partnership through the International Business Report (IBR).
-This takes the total donation made through the project over the past six years to over US$250,000.
+Grant Thornton this week donated US$62,500 to UNICEF UK as part of its ongoing association through the International Business Report (IBR).
+This takes the total donation made through the project over the past seven years to over US$330,000.